Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 Computer Science Dev Log
 Data Structures & Algorithms

+A program that produces a depth-indented listing of files.

 Tree traversal: is a systematic way of visiting nodes in a tree. https://youtu.be/1WxLM2hwL-U?t=6

 Technique used for traversing trees or graphs.